aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/setting-start-stop-symbols/_index.md

 Congratulations!
 You've successfully learned how to set start and stop symbols for Codabar barcodes using Aspose.BarCode for Java.
 This capability adds a layer of customization to your barcode generation, enhancing the flexibility of your applications.

-Feel free to explore more features and customization options provided by Aspose.BarCode for Java in the [official documentation](https://reference.aspose.com/barcode/java/).
+Feel free to explore more features and customization options provided by Aspose.BarCode for Java in the [documentation](https://reference.aspose.com/barcode/java/).

 ## Frequently Asked Questions